-Translated coronavirus fact sheets are available in a wide range of languages.
+Translated coronavirus information is available in a wide range of languages.
 If you are working with Culturally and Linguistically Diverse families, please consider making these resources available to them.

 As service providers, we will rely on you to promote social distancing and good hygiene with your clients and staff.

 Good hand and sneeze/cough hygiene is the best defence against viruses.
-For information on what you can do to reduce the risk of getting sick or passing infections, see the SA Health Winter safety page.
+For information on what you can do to reduce the risk of getting sick or passing infections, see the SA Health Staying COVID safe page .
 There are also a range of posters that can be displayed in your office to remind staff and visitors about good hygiene practices.

 Good hygiene includes: